 - Vehicle movement

-Odometry supports the real-time localization systems used in SLAM Technology.
+Odometry supports the real-time localisation systems used in SLAM technology.

 HD-Mapping in Autonomous Vehicles

-High-definition maps are essential for autonomous driving because, it contains
+High-definition maps are essential for autonomous driving because they contain

 - Lane-level details